emmercm/www/src/blog/_consensus-before-implementation.md

 _A pull request is not an invitation for discussion or feedback._

 Even though [Boehm's Law](https://www.pmi.org/disciplined-agile/agile/costofchange) is typically referenced in the context of fixing software defects, the same idea holds true for pivoting technical design.
 It's a lot less expensive (in terms of time, but also emotions) to pivot a design earlier in a project's lifecycle than it is later.
-It's frustrating to both sides when an outside
+It's frustrating to both sides when an outside contribution gets rejected.
+The submitter is frustrated that their effort has gone to waste, and the owner is frustrated from being blindsided.

+Start the conversation and gain buy-in well before implementation starts
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ4ODU5MjAyMSwtOTUwOTI4NzM0LDMzNz
+eyJoaXN0b3J5IjpbMTU1MzAxMTA2NSwtOTUwOTI4NzM0LDMzNz
 QzMjQ4NCwtMTc0MTA5OTIwMywtMjkwNjMwNzgxLDIxMDcwNjA1
 NDcsLTE5NDI4Nzk4ODksMTAzMjY4MTMyMiwtMTc2MjQ1NjMyMV
 19